tmigone/versionist/README.md

 # versionist GitHub action

-This action provides automatic Semver versioning, changelog generation and continuous delivery for NPM and docker projects.
+This action provides automatic Semver versioning and changelog generation.
+Useful to handle versioning in continuous delivery workflows that use NPM or Docker deployments.

 The following actions are taken sequentially: